 This course takes place in the Northern Rockies region of North America, on successive explorations of the Rocky Mountain Front and Blackfeet Reservation in Montana, followed by visits to the Glacier-Waterton International Peace Park along the U.S.-Canadian border.
 From there students will go to the ruggedly wild Purcell Mountain Range in British Columbia, Canada before returning to kayak the Flathead River through the Confederated Salish and Kootenai Indian Reservation in Montana.
 Throughout the course, students and instructors visit a variety of communities, meet with guest speakers, and tour sites relevant to the course curriculum.
 The course begins and ends in Missoula, Montana.

-Permitted activity takes place on the Helena-Lewis & Clark National Forest and the Flathead River.
+Permitted activity takes place in the Beaverhead-Deerlodge National Forest, Yellowstone National Park, Helena-Lewis & Clark National Forest, and the Lower Flathead River.